Barcelona Sack Coach Xavi After Trophyless Season - UrduPoint

 Barcelona Sack Coach Xavi After Trophyless Season

+Barcelona sacked coach Xavi Hernandez on Friday after the Catalan giants failed to win a trophy this season but just weeks since he and club president Joan Laporta agreed he would stay in the post

-Barcelona, (APP - UrduPoint / Pakistan Point News - 24th May, 2024) Barcelona sacked coach Xavi Hernandez on Friday after the Catalan giants failed to win a trophy this season.
+Barcelona, (APP - UrduPoint / Pakistan Point News - 24th May, 2024) Barcelona sacked coach Xavi Hernandez on Friday after the Catalan giants failed to win a trophy this season but just weeks since he and club president Joan Laporta agreed he would stay in the post.

 Xavi will take charge of the team's final La Liga match on Sunday at Sevilla before departing.